lukeed/promisify-generator/readme.md

 Type: `GeneratorFunction`<br>
 Returns: `Function`

-The [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function to promisfy.
+The [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function to promisify.

 A normal `Function` is returned, which invokes a `Promise` when called.
 Any arguments passed to this function will be passed to your orginal Generator.